Blog /

 }

 That is the full loop.
-Subscription fires, VisitConfirmed reaches out, patient responds, Medplum gets updated.
+Subscription fires, VisitConfirmed reaches out, patient responds, Medplum gets updated, and the patient's calendar gets updated.
 No code on your side.

 If the patient does not respond, retries are spaced according to your